ncpapaintball/rulebook/rulebook/Rulebook.md

 [^scorekeepers_responsibilities]: A scorekeeper is not required to hunt a team down to show them the score sheet.
 A team has a right to see the final score sheet and should do so to verify the scores are recorded properly.

 [^scoring_errors]: This allows teams to do the “right thing” if they agree on a scoring error.
 If two teams are intentionally doing the wrong thing to fix the score, they should be dealt with as any other team intentionally fixing scores.

+[^scoreboard_errors]: The scoreboard is ONLY the scoreboard – copying scores to the scoreboard wrong, or calculations in error on the scoreboard, will be corrected by scorekeepers.
+The scoreboard does NOT include score sheets.

+[^stay_off_the_field]: This effectively establishes a minor penalty for entering the field of play at any time without a referee’s approval or checking in.

+[^enter_the_field_timely]: It is the player’s responsibility to be on the field during the break period in a sufficient timely manner to allow a referee to chrono the player’s marker.
+A player not chronographed prior to the start of a point is subject to immediate elimination.

+[^elaborate_on_player_status]: During a point, a player is always active, inactive, or eliminated.
+Inactive is when a player is out of the point and his shouts should not count, but the player would not be expected to know he was out of the point (i.e. the player’s foot touches tapeline, then the player bunkers two people – the player should be eliminated with no penalty and the two people bunkered should be left in).
+Eliminated is when a player should know they should not still be playing, either because a referee has told them they are eliminated, or because they have an obvious hit, or because they were never on the field at the start of the point to begin with.
+Thus, when assessing appropriate penalties, a referee must only determine whether the player was active, inactive, or eliminated when the infraction was committed.

+[^leaving_start_gate_early]: Leaving early and failing to touch your barrel to the start station prior to the start of a point both result in a change of status to “inactive” and liable to be eliminated by the referee.
+“Tagging up” restores a player’s active status but does not undue any subsequent results, for example, player is hit and eliminated making the effort to return to start station and “tag up” moot.

+[^immediately_eliminated]: Note that in these rules, the phrases “is active” and “ is eliminated” means the player’s status is IMMEDIATELY and AUTOMATICALLY changed to inactive or eliminated, respectively, without any action by the referee.
+The phrase “eliminated by a referee” means the player maintains their current status until a referee informs them that they are eliminated, either verbally or by signal.

+[^extra_minor_penalty]: The minor penalty is in addition to any eliminations/playing on penalties.
+If the player is not hit and avoided the official, that player is eliminated.
+If the player is inactive and avoided, they are eliminated (for being inactive) and a teammate is eliminated (for the minor penalty).
+If the player has an obvious hit, they are eliminated, a teammate is eliminated (playing on) and another teammate is eliminated (official avoidance).
+If the referee determines the player was unaware of the official’s approach there is no avoidance penalty.

+[^physical_control]: Merely touching equipment does not establish physical control.
+Generally, any equipment that will advance with the player if the player advanced can be considered to be in the physical control of the player.
+This includes bunkers – so if you move a bunker because you accidentally run into it, you’re ok, but if you intentionally move the bunker, you’re eliminated.

+[^possession_description]: If you start the point with an item or are transferred it, you possess it, and if any such item is hit by a paintball that breaks the player is subject to elimination.

+[^disposable_co2]: Does not include disposable CO2 cartridges.

+[^possession_minor_penalty]: Taking possession of any item in any other manner results in a minor penalty.

+[^pull_an_extra_player]: This means that in addition to getting a one-for-one for playing on, an additional player should be pulled for any opponent the playing-on player manages to shoot, whether the opponent is erroneously eliminated by a referee or not.

+[^what_is_a_hit]: Notice it say breaking on a player or any equipment in a player’s possession OR any mark indicating such a strike.
+This means a paintball breaking on a player or their equipment that does not leave a visible mark is still a valid hit.

+[^what_is_an_obvious_hit]: If it hits the hopper and sprays on your goggles, it’s obvious.
+If it smacks into your ear flap, it’s obvious.
+If it hits your facemask and sprays on your face, it’s obvious.
+If it hits your elbow pad and that pad is 2” thick and you don’t feel it, it’s still obvious – players should not wear padding so thick they cannot feel hits.
+If it grazes off the side of your hopper where you can’t see the hit or it’s in your pack then it may not be obvious if the referee does not have any reason to believe you should know a paintball hit you there.

+[^players_must_call_themselves_out]: It is the player’s responsibility to call themselves out when they have an obvious hit.
+It is the referees’ job to penalize players who continue to play with an obvious hit, so if you call a referee over to check a hit you could have checked yourself, expect a penalty too.
+If called for a paint check and the referee deems the hit to be an obvious hit a major penalty will be assessed.

+[^immediately_eliminate_unobvious_hit_players]: If a referee observes a player receive an unobvious hit, the referee should eliminate that player immediately without penalty.
+If a referee finds an unobvious hit on a player, the referee will eliminate that player and assess a minor penalty as the referee does not know how long the player has been playing with the hit nor does he know what type of impact the player has had on the point while playing as an inactive player.